Franklin Castle: Middle years

-From 1921 to 1968 the house functioned as a home to various German and cultural organizations.
+Beginning in 1921, the house functioned as a meeting place for two German societies, the German-American League of Culture (which later became the Deutche Socialisten singing club) and later the Bildungsverein Eintracht club.
 Human bones were found in a closet in 1975 but it's believed they were planted by the new owner looking to gain publicity for his ghost tours of the property.

 In 1982, the location was added to the National Register of Historic Places.

 In early 1984, Michael DeVinko, Judy Garland's fifth and last husband, purchased Franklin Castle and almost immediately started making major renovations to the house.
 Over the next ten years, DeVinko spent close to one million dollars renovating the Castle, even going so far as to track down some of the original furnishings for the Castle.
 Despite all this, DeVinko put the house up for sale in 1994.